Billy Fox (boxer): Boxing career

-Billy Fox, known as "Blackjack", started off his career by winning 37 consecutive fights, all by knockout, before he was knocked out by Gus Lesnevich in ten rounds for the world light heavyweight title-Fox had the champion hurt in round three.
+Billy Fox, known as "Blackjack", started off his career by winning 36 consecutive fights and holds the best knockout ratio in boxing history going 36 wins with 36 knockouts before he was knocked out by Gus Lesnevich in ten rounds for the world light heavyweight title.
+Fox had the champion hurt in round three.
 He would rack up 7 more wins, including a win in a bout thrown by Jake LaMotta.
 That fight was fixed by the notorious Frank "Blinky" Palermo, a member of the Philadelphia crime family, who owned Fox under the table.
 Fox then lost two fights in a row against Red Willis Applegate and Gus Lesnevich, to whom he lost in the first round by a knockout in 1:58 seconds, in a rematch that was also for the world light heavyweight title.

 Fox would fight 12 more fights, and amass a record of 49 wins (48 by knockout), 9 losses, and 1 draw.
 His knockout streak of 42 fights is the second longest in boxing history.